 Established in 1975 in the aftermath of the OPEC oil embargo, the Strategic Petroleum Reserve was originally intended to hold at least 750 million barrels of crude oil as an insurance policy against future supply cutoffs (the maximum size was later reduced when a geologically unstable storage site was decommissioned).
-Today's capacity is 727 million barrels.
+Today's design capacity is 714 million barrels.

 Early fill of the SPR was primarily accomplished by purchasing crude oil on the open market.
 Concern over the vulnerability of the United States to additional oil cutoffs prompted the federal government to purchase most of the oil for the SPR in the late 1970s and early 1980s when world oil prices often exceeded $30 per barrel.
 Since that time, world oil prices have fluctuated from the mid-teens to record-breaking highs exceeding $100 per barrel during 2008.
 The average price per barrel for crude oil in the SPR reflects the value of the crude oil at the time it was acquired.

 Direct purchases were suspended in 1994 during the Clinton Administration due to the federal budget deficit and, in fiscal years 1996 and 1997, approximately 28 million barrels of oil were sold for deficit reduction purposes.
 Oil imports to the United States continued to increase, however, and the protection offered by the Reserve -- then with an inventory of less than 600 million barrels -- steadily declined.

 The direct purchase of crude oil resumed in January 2009 to replace inventory sold in 2005 in response to Hurricane Katrina.
 Oil was also purchased in 2015 to replenish inventory sold during a test sale in 2014.